 - The judgment demonstrates, again, that successfully defending a section 127 application is not straightforward.
 Unless special circumstances can clearly be demonstrated, the exceptional circumstances test as set out in Express Electrical must be satisfied.
 This is a high bar.
 Unusual facts do not, in and of themselves, give rise to exceptional circumstances.
 There must be some exceptional or special circumstance for the payments to be made.

 - The case is particularly interesting given the comments on the availability of a change of position defence.
 It is clear that the Courts are now of the view that its application will be limited, as it would be inconsistent with the statutory aim of section 127 and the fundamental principle of pari passu distribution of an insolvency company’s assets.
 A payment is either capable of validation or it is not and it is not apparent that Parliament intended for the statutory scheme to allow for restitutionary defences, including change of position.

-Gawain Moore led the team from Walker Morris, with support from Oliver Wheeler (Insolvency & Restructuring) and Twm Russen (Dispute Resolution).
+Gawain Moore led the team from Walker Morris, with support from Oliver Wheeler (Restructuring & Insolvency).

 Re Changtel Solutions UK Ltd (In Liquidation) EWHC 694 (Ch)